Back to Blog

 Top Countries for Americans to Move Abroad in 2026

-In recent years, more Americans have started exploring life abroad.
-Rising living costs, remote work growth, and a desire for new cultural experiences are pushing more people to consider building part of their lives outside the United States.
+In recent years, more Americans have begun exploring the possibility of living abroad.
+Rising living costs, the growth of remote work, global mobility, and a desire for new cultural experiences are encouraging many people to consider building part of their lives outside the United States.

-For some, the motivation is financial: lower living costs while keeping remote income or retirement stability.
-For others, the appeal is lifestyle: walkable cities, better public transit, universal healthcare systems, and a healthier daily rhythm.
+For some, the motivation is financial — seeking a lower cost of living while maintaining income from remote work or retirement savings.
+For others, the appeal lies in lifestyle: walkable cities, strong public transportation, universal healthcare systems, and a pace of life that prioritizes balance over constant productivity.

 Spain